plblum/jivs/docs/Learning.md

 you use with a form or model.
 It contains the list of `ValueHosts`, callback hooks, and more.
 Use it to get and set values, validate, retrieve validation results, and report additional errors determined by your business logic.
 - We keep user interface separate from validation operations.
 Values from your inputs and model properties must be passed into the `ValueHostsManager`.
+    + In the past, you might have had your validation code retrieve individual values from the fields.
+Jivs is not going to read from the UI.
+    + This means you must supply the initial value of your inputs into Jivs _before_ allowing the user to edit.
+        + Use the `ModelReader` class to prepopulate with an entire model at once.
+        + Use `FieldValueHost.setValue()` otherwise.
 - Each `FieldValueHost` may have two representations of its value:
     + Native value - The value that will actually be stored in the model or table.
     + Text value - The value as represented by the input.